schuhmaj/polyhedral-gravity-model/README.md

 - spdlog 1.9.2 (required for logging, automatically set-up via CMake)
 - tetgen 1.6 (required for I/O, automatically set-up via CMake)
 - yaml-cpp 0.7.0 (required for I/O, automatically set-up via CMake)
-- thrust 1.16.0 (required for (parallelization TODO) and utility, automatically set-up via CMake)
+- thrust 1.16.0 (required for parallelization and utility, automatically set-up via CMake)

 ## Build
 The program is build by using CMake.
 So first make sure that you installed